danielnorberg/quasar-crash/README.md

 Quasar Crash
 ============

-This repo reproduces an issue when using [Quasar](https://github.com/puniverse/quasar) 0.6.0 with JDK 8 Streams.
+This repo reproduces an issue when using [Quasar](https://github.com/puniverse/quasar) 0.6.0.

 ```
 mvn clean compile exec:exec